 Copies of this handbook are available in all of our CR parishes and at future meetings (as well as mailed out upon request)

-If you would like to know more about the "Apostles of the Resurrection" you are welcome to attend any or all of our 2018 meetings - download our 2018 Meeting Schedule HERE, or contact us for more details.
+If you would like to know more about the "Apostles of the Resurrection" you are welcome to attend any or all of our 2019 meetings – the 2019 schedule is yet to be determined but will be posted once it becomes finalized or contact us for more details.

 St. Mary Magdalene, patron saint of the Apostles of the Resurrection, pray for us!